projects

 Key technical points

-The current version is based on a clearer and more durable architecture:
+The current version relies on a clearer architecture and uses reliable, proven programming techniques:

-• explicit simulation pipeline: adapter, preprocessor, solver, output
+• explicit simulation pipeline: adaptation, preprocessing, solver, output

 • component library managed through a SQLite cache

-• unit and integration tests for the most important parts of the application
+• unit and integration tests for the most structuring parts of the application

 Intended audience

-The software is aimed at people who prepare or analyze oceanographic moorings and need a visual, reproducible, and documented tool for static configurations.
+The software is aimed at people who prepare or design oceanographic moorings and need a visual, reproducible, and documented tool for working on static configurations.

 Documentation